Open list: More open variants

 In a "more open" list system, the quota for election of an individual representative could be lowered from the above amount.
 It is then possible that more of a party's candidates achieve this quota than the total seats won by the party.
 It should therefore be made clear in advance whether list ranking or absolute votes take precedence in that case.
 The quota for individuals is usually specified either as a percentage of the party list quota, or as a percentage of the total votes received by the party.

-Example: The quota is 1000 votes and the open list threshold is specified as 25% of the quota, i.e. 250 votes.
-Therefore, a party which received 5000 votes wins five seats, which are awarded to its list candidates as follows:
+In one example, the quota is 1,000 votes and the open list threshold is specified as 25% of the quota, i.e. 250 votes.
+Therefore, a party that received 5,000 votes wins five seats, which are awarded to its list candidates as follows.